nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The sections below give more details of each component.

 ### Section 4.2 - UI component
-The UI Component defines what the user will see and interact with while using Trackr. `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `ModuleListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class.

 ![Structure of the UI Component](images/UiClassDiagram.png)
 <figcaption> Figure 4.2a Class Diagram of the UI Component </figcaption>